 Airport Lounge Access

 I’ve only started using this benefit in the last year or two.
-I’ve been able to take advantage of the benefit about a half-a-dozen times, and it’s been pretty stellar.
+I’ve been able to take advantage of the benefit about a half-dozen times, and it’s been pretty stellar.

-By virtue of carrying both the Hilton Honors Surpass Card from American Express (rates and fees) and the Hilton Honors American Express Business Card (rates and fees), I’ve been granted 20 Priority Pass lounge visits per year.
+By virtue of carrying both the card_name (rates and fees) and card_name (rates and fees), I’ve been granted 20 Priority Pass lounge visits per year.

 My family and I didn’t mind the long wait we had in the Tegucigalpa airport after our most recent medical mission.
 The grownups sipped on beers and cocktails while eating sushi, and the kids ate way too many sugary snacks while downing big bottles of Gatorade.

-If you have the Priority Pass via the Chase Sapphire Reserve® card, the restaurant credits are still fair game for you, as are the airport lounges, and you’re not limited to 10 visits per year.
+If you have the Priority Pass via the card_name card, the restaurant credits are still fair game for you, as are the airport lounges, and you’re not limited to 10 visits per year.

-There are additional lounges outside of the Priority Pass program.
-The Platinum Card® from American Express (rates and fees) gives you access to a host of lounges in their Global Lounge Collection, including their upscale Centurion Lounges and Delta Sky Club lounges, which you can also access with a Delta SkyMiles® Reserve American Express Card (rates and fees).
+There are additional lounges outside of the Priority Pass program. card_name (See Rates and Fees; terms apply) gives you access to a host of lounges in their Global Lounge Collection(enrollment required), including their upscale Centurion Lounges and Delta Sky Club lounges, which you can also access with a Delta SkyMiles® Reserve American Express Card (rates and fees).
 Terms apply.

-In summary, top cards for lounge access include:
+In summary, the top cards for lounge access include:

 card_name